TalMizrahii/AP1Project3/README.md

 The third argument, the KNN, must be a positive number.
 If the K is larger then the number of vectors in the file, the algorithm will calaulate the maximum vectors he can from the database.

 The servre calculates the KNN and returns the classification to the client's socket.
 After that, the server waits to a new message from the client.
 If the client sends "-1", the server will close the client's socket and accept a new client.
-If the client sends any invalid message (not by format, invalid metric, etc), the server will reply "invalid message".
+If the client sends any invalid message (not by format, invalid metric, etc), the server will reply "invalid input".

   A run example, server prespective: